Back to Blog

 That's why:

-- Engineers love Next.js — it lets them build properly
+• Engineers love Next.js — it lets them build properly without fighting the platform

-- Marketers find it unfamiliar — their usual tools don't exist
+• Marketers find it unfamiliar — their usual toolset of plugins and settings doesn't exist

-- Agencies avoid it — it's harder to staff and sell
+• Generalist agencies avoid it — it's harder to staff, sell, and support

-- Enterprise teams embrace it — they have engineers and need performance
+• Enterprise teams embrace it — they have the engineering capacity and need the performance

 Why We Made the Switch

-We used to build WordPress sites.
-We made the transition to Next.js because our clients kept hitting walls — performance issues, security incidents, maintenance headaches, design limitations.
+We used to build WordPress sites at Vizantir.
+We made the transition to Next.js because our clients kept hitting walls — performance issues, security incidents, maintenance headaches, design limitations, plugin conflicts.

 We got tired of apologizing for the platform.
-We wanted to build things we were proud of, things that actually performed, things that didn't require constant maintenance.
+We wanted to build things we were proud of — things that actually performed, things that didn't require constant vigilance, things we could stand behind.

 Next.js let us do that.
 It's harder.
 It requires real engineering.
-It limits our potential client pool to businesses willing to invest in quality.
+It limits our potential client pool to businesses willing to invest in quality at $15K and up.

 But the sites we build now are faster, more secure, more flexible, and more durable than anything we built on WordPress.
 Our clients get better results.
 We do better work.